Moncler bets on twentysomethings, Chinese shoppers for post-virus recovery

 “I don’t see a situation that can change much in the first half of next year.
 My hope is that things will be very different in the second half.
 We have seen that when you reopen, consumers ... want to return buying in the shops and online.”

 Stone Island is cheaper than Moncler - whose jackets can sell for more than 1,000 euros.
-It has had average revenue growth of 18% in the past 10 years and expects sales to rise 1%to 240 million euros in 2020 - no small feat in a year when overall luxury goods sales are seen falling by almost a quarter.
+It has had average revenue growth of 18% in the past 10 years and sales rose 1% to 240 million euros in the year to October - no small feat given overall luxury goods sales are seen falling by almost a quarter in 2020.

 It increases Moncler’s exposure to men’s “ready to wear”, which is growing faster than women’s at present, and makes the group less geared towards the winter season.
 The goal is to double Stone Island’s sales in the next five years and drive its expansion in Asia where it now only has a limited presence.